-Proactive edge caching in the literature can roughly be categorized as what to cache and where to cache.
+Proactive caching in the literature can roughly be categorized as what to cache and where to cache.
 The former mainly relies on content popularity prediction.
-For example, the authors in [21] proposed a two-level prediction model for predicting video popularity to pre-cache popular videos in the content delivery network, and in the survey [22], the authors summarized the studies on popularity-based video caching techniques in cache-enabled networks.
-However, most popularity prediction methods require RSUs to collect vehicles' data which may contain sensitive information.
+For example, the authors in [21] proposed a two-level prediction model for predicting video popularity to pre-cache popular videos in the content delivery network and in the survey [22], the authors summarized the studies on popularity-based video caching techniques in cache-enabled networks.
+However, most of popularity prediction methods require RSUs to collect vehicles' data which may contain sensitive information.
 We believe that this will become increasingly difficult for network operators given the increasing restrictions on security and privacy.
-In addition, they are not very effective because vehicles are fast-moving objects and this causes validity issues of the prediction.
+In addition, they are not very effective because vehicles are fast moving objects and this cause validity issues of the prediction.
 The latter, on the other hand, depends on how well the system is able to anticipate where a vehicle is going.
 This is more manageable and applicable for network operators and also essential in the rapidly changing vehicular environment.
-Therefore, this paper is interested in where to cache.
+Therefore, we are interested in where to cache, as our proposed methods address the problem of proactive caching at the next possible RSU.

-Predicting where to cache at the network edge via mobility prediction may include caching at vehicle nodes and RSU nodes.
-Past work in [23] and [24] focused on vehicle node caching, but they both require numerous data for offline training and the vehicles needed to send their trajectories to every RSU they visit in [24], which inevitably raised concerns on transmission overhead and privacy issues.
-Therefore, this paper concentrates on RSU node edge caching.
-Khelifi et al. [19] put forward a proactive caching scheme based on vehicular mobility prediction on top of a Named Data Networking architecture.
+Predicting where to cache via mobility prediction may include caching at vehicle nodes and RSU nodes.
+The very recent work in [23] proposed a relay strategy where the RSU separate the connecting vehicles into clusters through trajectory prediction and pre-caching content at multiple vehicles in the cluster to increase the communication time with the requesting vehicle.
+An earlier work on vehicle node edge caching was by Yao et al. [24] used a tree-based Markov chain model - Prediction-based on Partial Matching (PPM) in a Vehicular Content-Centric Network to predict vehicles' probability of reaching different hot spot regions and they select a vehicle node with longer sojourn time in a hot spot region as the caching node.
+Whilst both works focused on vehicle node caching, they both require numerous data for offline training and the vehicles needed to send their trajectories to every RSU they visit in [24], which inevitably raised concerns on transmission overhead and privacy issues.

+In terms of RSU node edge caching, Khelifi et al. [25] put forward a proactive caching scheme based on vehicular mobility prediction on top of a Named Data Networking architecture.
 The authors used Long Short Time Memory (LSTM) to first predict the moving direction of the vehicle and then estimated the next possible RSU, instead of directly predicting the next RSU.
-Similarly, the work in [4] also used LSTM to predict the direction of a vehicle by training realistic traffic data, after which Q-learning is applied to determine how much content to cache.
-The work in [25] applied the Markov chain model to predict the next RSU.
-The authors of [20] proposed a sequence-prediction based proactive caching system to address the problem.
-Their model is based on a sequence prediction algorithm, Compact Prediction Tree+ [26], by training vehicle-specified simulated traffic traces.
-Nevertheless, all these previous studies require an offline training phase with massive labeled data for a proper model.
-This is the first fundamental difference from this work where we concentrate on online learning, which can improve the adaptability of learning models in a time-varying environment.
-Besides, the prediction models in these studies are considered in a centralized way, that is prediction is made by a central node for a vehicle after the offline training stage.
-In contrast, this paper has considered a distributed system where RSUs learn and make predictions independently, which is the second substantial difference.
+Similarly, in terms of the next RSU selection, the work in [4] also used LSTM to predict the direction of a vehicle by training realistic traffic data, after which Q-learning is applied to determine how much to cache.
+Both of the previous studies using LSTM require vast amount of offline training with labeled data for a proper model.
+This is the first fundamental difference from our work where we concentrate on online learning where prediction accuracy improves based on trial and error.
+Besides, the prediction model in these two works is considered in a centralized way, that is prediction is made by a central node for a vehicle after the offline training stage.
+In contrast, ours has considered a distributed system where RSUs are learning and predicting independently, which is the second substantial difference.
+The authors of [26] proposed a sequence-prediction based proactive caching system to address the problem.
+Their model is based on a sequence prediction algorithm, Compact Prediction Tree+ [27], by training vehicle-specified simulated traffic traces.
+Similarly, this work also requires training sequences of individual vehicles offline.